lsst-sims/sims_featureScheduler_runs2.1/technical/compare20/comparison.md

 There are some subtle changes in the footprint.
 We have added the Virgo cluster, and simplified some regions so that each healpixel now has only 1 label (e.g., no more little NES swath near the galactic center).

 We have also added a basis function to drive the collection of "good seeing" images in gri filters.
+Without this addition, in the first year the gri bands have 14,000, 22,000 and 23,000 square degrees of "good seeing area" respectively.
+The new baseline increases these values to 18,000, 23,500 and 24,000 square degrees.

 ## Science Impact